 - Capital Appreciation and Growth: Dividends are only one component of dividend investing.
 Investors should examine how the company has created value for stock appreciation and how earnings have grown over time.
-Companies that have grown dividends over time show sound management and prudent capital allocation.
+Companies that have increased dividends over time show sound management and prudent capital allocation.

 The Best Monthly Dividend Stocks in Canada

 Here, we will be looking at monthly dividend-paying stocks from different sectors.
 They give investors a stable passive income stream, gradually grow capital over time, and give them diversification benefits.
 Dividend investing is measured in terms of dividend yield.
-Thus, it is exactly like interest rates, where the yield is the rate and the stock price is the principal.
+Thus, it is precisely like interest rates, where the yield is the rate and the stock price is the principal.

 Pembina Pipelines (TSE: PPL) (Sector – Energy Infrastructure)

 Pembina is an Energy infrastructure company.
 The company has a presence in natural gas liquids, natural gas, the crude oil.
 The company’s largest segment is pipelines, that transport crude oil and natural gas across various regions in North America.

 Pembina owns 18000 kilometres of pipelines and owns 19 gas facilities.
 Pipelines make up 65% of the company’s earnings, followed by facilities (30% of profits), gathering and processing energy commodities.